zainmirza24/DS311-Python/README.md

 # DS311-Python
-This is a repository of all the Python HW in the course DS 311 (Technologies in Data Analytics)
+This is a repository of all the Python assignments in the course DS 311 (Technologies in Data Analytics)